sgoeschl/freemarker-cli/README.md

 ## 6.9 Transforming HTML To CSV

-Recently I got the rather unusual question how to determine the list of dependecied of an application - one easy way is the Maven "dependencies.html" but this is unstructured data.
+Recently I got the rather unusual question how to determine the list of dependencies of an application - one easy way is the Maven "dependencies.html" but this is unstructured data.
 Having said that the Jsoup library is perfectly able to parse most real-life HTML and provides a DOM model

 ```text
 <#ftl output_format="plainText" strip_text="true">